DexterHuang/CyberCodeOnline-ContributionTools/README.md

 # CyberCodeOnline-ContributionTools

+Stack:
+- Frontend:
+    - React.js
+    - TypeScript
+    - Hosted on Github.io ?
+- Backend:
+    - Currently there is no need backend

 Currently plan:
 - A PWA WebApp that helps with contributing content, such asdungeon map drawer and editor
 - Dungeon map drawer and editor requirements: